 Turn around and run.
 No sense sticking around to find out if this guy’s got a knife in his pocket he didn’t tell you about.

 Carry A Weapon For Self-Defense

-If you live and work in a city, or concerned about an increase in crime coming to the suburbs, carry a weapon for self-defense.
+If you live and work in a city, or concerned about an increase in crime coming to the suburbs, carry one of these recommended weapons for self-defense.
 When is carrying a firearm a safe form of defense?
-Do you know how to properly handle a gun and have used it on thermal targets to insure your accuracy?
+Do you know how to properly handle a gun and have you used it on thermal targets to ensure your accuracy?
+Do you have a good understanding of gun anatomy, gun maintenance, and gun safety?
 If you’re not comfortable carrying a firearm, go for high-potency pepper spray (bear pepper spray for example — which is strong enough to deter a grizzly bear) or a taser / stun gun, which can disable even the most aggressive robbers, giving you time to flee.